 - the declarations and licenses required for import

 Product information is important for each party involved with the shipment, to know what is being shipped, what the terms of sale and purchase were, and whether the goods need special care, or approvals and licenses.
-Documents which provide that product information include:
+Shipping documents which provide this product information include:

 Contract of Carriage

-A Contract of Carriage is an agreed contract between the shipper and the carrier for the transportation of the goods, and it sets forth the terms, conditions, obligations, liabilities and responsibilities of each party with respect to the carriage of the goods.
+A Contract of Carriage is an agreed contract between the shipper and the carrier for the transportation of the goods.
+The Contract of Carriage sets forth the terms, conditions, obligations, liabilities and responsibilities of each party with respect to the carriage of the goods.
 A Bill of Lading is used for ocean carriers and an Air Waybill for air freight carriers.

 Declarations and licenses required for export